risckaust/risc-documentations/docs/source/1-ros-navigation.rst

 	sudo apt-get install ros-kinetic-turtlebot ros-kinetic-turtlebot-apps ros-kinetic-turtlebot-interactions ros-kinetic-turtlebot-simulator ros-kinetic-turtlebot-gazebo -y

-After installation is done, check that the simulation works in gazebo.
+After installation is done, check that the simulation works in Gazebo.
 Execute the following commands in a shell terminal.

 .. code-block:: bash